sccn/sccn.github.io/tutorials/ConceptsGuide/coordinateSystem.md

 ![Screen Shot 2022-12-13 at 12 07 31 AM](https://user-images.githubusercontent.com/1872705/207260856-073113fb-cf7f-488a-8a5c-d118fccec67b.png)

+# Create and optimize your own montage

+Sometimes you might want to create your own montage.
+For example, you might want to add some electrodes in specific locations, and usually cap manufacturer will acomodate you.
+You might also want to maximize head coverage including adding electrodes as low as possible  (see this [project](https://github.com/arnodelorme/optimize_montage)).
+In general, we recommend sparse coverage over one that has dense coverage at the top.
+The bottom electrodes capture a lot of depth information and are useful for source localization.

 # Other 2-D layout

 EEGLAB allows importing a variety of layout.
 For example below, after the tutorial dataset *eeglab_data.set*, we use the easycapM25 layout, call the channel editor using menu item <span style="color:brown">*Edit > Channel locations*</span>.
 Depending on the layout, you may have to adjust the plotting radius in the channel editor interace, so the entire head is visible.
 These layout should not be used for source localization or 3-D plotting as they are defined for 2-D plotting only (even though EEGLAB will associate 3-D coordinates to them).
 EEGLAB also allow importing [Fieldtrip's layouts](https://www.fieldtriptoolbox.org/template/layout/) if Fieldtrip is installed.